Victorineog/progress-tracker/README.md

 - [ ] link to the code of conduct
 - [x] link to the open source license
 - [x] link to community Discord, Slack group, or GitHub Discussions

-(We can remove these comments once everything has been added) -->